 - Practical and theoretical implications of the Law

-About the Master of Science in Law (MSL) near Los Angeles
+About the Master of Science in Law (MSL) in Los Angeles

 The Master of Science in Law, or MSL, is like the Master of Legal Studies in that it offers graduate study of law for individuals who do not want to practice as attorneys.
 Typically, the MSL is based on completion of approximately 36 credits and two years of full time study (program lengths and course credits may vary between schools).